mCodex/mcodex.github.io/README.md

 ## Intro

-Hey, this is my landing page (I guess) built using
+Hey, this is my landing page (I guess) built using:

 * React
 * React Semantic UI